-Under Maryland's recently enacted Noah's law, the administrative sanctions after being charged with the DUI/DWI have dramatically increased.
+Under Maryland's recently enacted Noah's law, the administrative sanctions foe DUI/DWI test refusal have dramatically increased.
 The ability to obtain a work license is minimal, and participation in an ignition interlock program is the only option for many.
 It is essential to understand that administrative sanctions are separate from criminal charges.

-After your arrest or issuance of citations, your Maryland license is confiscated, and you receive a temporary permit that expires in 45 days.
+After your arrest or issuance of citations, your Maryland license will be confiscated, and you will receive a temporary license that expires in 45 days.
 An out-of-state license is not taken; however, the privilege to drive in Maryland will be suspended after 45 days.
 You have ten days from the incident to request an administrative hearing to contest the proposed penalties or sanctions will be imposed.
 It is vital that you immediately contact an experienced DUI lawyer to assist you at the administrative hearing.

-- The sanction for test refusal or a BAC result of .15+ is a 270-day suspension with no ability to obtain a work license.
+- The sanction for test refusal or a BAC result of .15+ is a 270-day suspension without obtaining a work license.
 Participation in an ignition interlock program for one year may be an option.
 Out of state-licensed drivers may not participate in the ignition interlock program and cannot obtain a modification of the suspension of their privilege to drive in Maryland.

-- The sanction for a test result of .07 to .14 is a six-month suspension; obtaining a work license is possible, or participation in the ignition alarm program for six months.
+- The sanction for a test result of .07 to .14 is a six-month suspension; obtaining a work license or participating in the ignition interlock program for six months is possible.

 The issues at administrative hearings are very narrow.
-The judge will consider whether there were reasonable grounds to request a breath test and whether you were advised of the administrative sanctions.
+The Administrative Law Judge will consider whether there were reasonable grounds to request a breath test and whether the officer advised you of the administrative sanctions.

 You may have defenses and may be able to retain your driver's license or privilege to drive for out-of-state licensed drivers.
 We have extensive experience in administrative law hearings, and you should have an attorney represent you.
-Time is of the essence, and please contact us to discuss your options.
+Time is of the essence, and please get in touch with C. Thomas Brown and Tina Harris to discuss your options.